xbid/reading-notes/Code201/class-08.md

 Liquid layout designs stretch and contract as the user increases or decreases the size of their browser window.
 They tend to use percentages.

-Fixed width layout designs do not change size as the user increases or decreases the size of their browser window.
+***Fixed width layout*** designs do not change size as the user increases or decreases the size of their browser window.
 Measurements tend to be given in pixels.

-Many designers use a grid structure to help them position items on a page, and the same is true for web designers.
+Many designers use a ***grid structure*** to help them position items on a page, and the same is true for web designers.

-CSS Frameworks provide rules for common tasks.
+*CSS Frameworks provide rules for common tasks*.

 ### Layout